Melatonin, Glaucoma and Intraocular Pressure: Initial IOP Results

 Like most people, my intraocular pressure (IOP) is lowest at night.
 This is also when natural levels of melatonin are near their high in the circadian cycle.
 My IOP is highest in the morning when melatonin is low.
 There seems to be a correlation between my IOP and melatonin.
 Recognizing that relationship lead me to have a discussion with my physician.

 My physician agreed to carefully monitor my IOP while I try melatonin.
 I'll tell you how the results of the first day turned out.
-But first, let me tell you what I know about melatonin.
+But first, let me tell you what I know about melatonin and glaucoma.

 My physician gave me some background on melatonin.
 It is known that levels of melatonin in the blood are highest prior to bedtime.
 He said melatonin is a neurohormone produced in the brain by the pineal gland.
 The amino acid tryptophan is a precursor for melatonin.
 The synthesis of melatonin is stimulated by darkness; its release is suppressed by light.
 For this reason, melatonin is believed to be involved in the circadian rhythms.
 It is also involved in the regulation of diverse bodily functions.